Beginner’s Guide to

 #9 Watercolor Butterflies by I love Painted Rocks

 #10 Flower Painted Rocks Tutorial by Sustain My Craft Habit

 #12 Galaxy Painting Technique by Color Made Happy

 #14 Alcohol Inks on Rocks by Rock Painting Guide

 #16 Flamingo Tutorial by Step by Step Painting

 #18 Acrylic Pouring Technique by Rock Painting Guide

+You can download a free pdf of this guide in our free resource library.
 In case you didn’t read Part 1, How to Paint Rocks and Part 2 Rock Painting Supplies – What you Need to Know of the Rock Painting Beginner Guide Series, check it out for great rock painting tips and ideas.

 In the Next Guide…